 Samsung Tizen - the bright new kid

-Cleverly, the Tizen interface monitors what you watch and the apps you use, and suggests new sources, as well as enabling some customisation.
-A dynamically changing ‘Recent' box in the far-left corner of the screen cycles between recently used apps, TV channels and more.
+Cleverly, the Tizen interface monitors what you watch and the apps you use, and suggests new sources, as well as enabling some customisation (a dynamic 'Recent' box in the corner cycles between recently used apps, TV channels and more).

-LG WebOS - fast and dynamic
+LG webOS - fast and dynamic

 All apps, whether a content hub such as Netflix or simply an HDMI input on the TV, are treated the same on the dynamic display, which sees icons pop up, jig about, drop down and change order.